-Eric Smith is a kinesiologist at the Copeman Healthcare Centre in Vancouver and on the North Shore.
+Eric Smith is a kinesiologist at the Copeman Healthcare Centre on the North Shore.

 Eric received his Bachelor of Kinesiology – Health Sciences degree with a specialization in Chemistry at the University of British Columbia.